Restoring trust in graduate qualifications

 Employer Confidence

-Graduates from certified programs carry a recognised, international credential.
+Graduates from certified programs carry a recognised, international certification mark that declares to future employers that they have earned their credential.
 Employers can trust that certified graduates have demonstrated genuine knowledge and competency through rigorous, supervised assessment.

 Who Benefits